April-May 2024

 Albanian entertainments

 At one point, we pushed on to Pogradec but weren’t too impressed, despite the stunning views surrounding the lake.
 Pogradec felt more like a bustling town, whereas we were craving the peace of a village.
-So, we quickly retreated back to the serenety of Lin.
+So, we quickly retreated back to the serenity of Lin.

 Lake Prespa